Regular Diet

 • Eat only when hungry and stop at first sign of fullness.

 • Eat three small healthy meals a day.
-Some people may require 1-2 small high protein, sugar-free snacks between meals.
+Some people may require 1-2 small high protein snacks between meals.

 • Follow low-fat, sugar-free guidelines.